davidly/m68/README.md

 files with yor C apps for them to link and run.

 m68 can also load and run CP/M 68K .68k binary files.
 The cpm folder has the Digital Research C compiler, assembler, and linker along with some sample .c and .s apps that can be built and run.
+Those tools all run in m68 along with the binaries they produce.
+Same for the Pascal and BASIC compilers in the mtpascal and CB68 folders.

 Trap 0 is used for linux-style syscalls, Trap 2 is used for CP/M 68K, and Trap 15 is used to mimic the 68k emulator